 - The IB exams taken in their 6 subject groups are each graded out of 7.
 The Extended Essay and the Theory of Knowledge essay can together earn three additional points.
 A total of 24 points is needed to obtain the IB Diploma (other conditions apply as to the point distribution.)
 The results are released every year online by July 6.

 Do colleges see these results?

 - The IB transcript of exam results is only sent to colleges only at the student’s specific request.

 How can I get more information about college and university IB recognition policies?

 - Students and parents can access information from the university or college website of interest.

 What kind of college credit is awarded?

 - The credit awarded varies between universities.
 The best way to know is to visit the university website.
-All public universities and colleges in Oregon grant credit for SL and HL scores of 5, 6, or 7.
+All public universities and colleges in Oregon grant credit for SL and HL scores of 4 and above.